 Appropriately Uses Anti-Anxiety Medication

-This statistic is an indication of the percentage of long-term patients who were prescribed antianxiety drugs.
-These drugs are used to treat patients experiencing depression or anxiety.
+This is the percentage of patients prescribed antianxiety drugs.
+These drugs are typically prescribed to patients suffering from anxiety and depression.

 Managing Depression Among Residents